North Macedonia–Russia relations: Overview

 Both countries have predominantly Slavic and Orthodox Christian populations and both officially use the Cyrillic alphabet, but depending on the historical period, their bilateral relations shifted from cooperation to hostility.
 As of March 2022, North Macedonia is included in Russia's Unfriendly Countries List.
-The most contentious issues are: the accession of North Macedonia to NATO; the country's stance against the 2014 annexation of Crimea by Russia and against its 2022 invasion of Ukraine; and the support for sanctions against Russia by North Macedonia and its lethal military aid to Ukraine.
+The most contentious issues are: the country's stance against the 2014 annexation of Crimea by Russia, the accession of North Macedonia to NATO; in 2020, the support of the UN against Russian invasion of Ukraine, the support for sanctions against Russia and the lethal military aid sent to Ukraine.

 Early contacts

 There were contacts between Russia and the territory of what is now North Macedonia, when the latter was under the harsh Ottoman rule.
 Motivated by the common Slavic and Orthodox Christian culture, some people from the region of Macedonia moved to the Russian Empire, where the Macedonian Hussar Regiment was formed.
 This took place in 1759 in Ukraine, which was then ruled by the Russian Empire.

 Also, some notable intellectuals and scholars from the region of Macedonia studied in the Russian Empire, such as: Konstantin Miladinov (1830 – 1862), Krste Misirkov (1874 – 1926) and Dimitrija Čupovski (1878 – 1940).
 In 1902, some of them took part in the establishment of the Macedonian Scientific and Literary Society, which was based in the then capital of Russia, St. Petersburg.
 They published their newspaper Macedonian Voice that advocated the idea of Independent Macedonia.
 However, the Russian government did not support this idea.
-Russia actively supported the liberation movements in neighbouring ottoman-ruled Greece, Serbia, Montenegro and Bulgaria, but it declined to do so in the region of Macedonia.
+Russia actively supported the liberation movements in neighbouring Ottoman-ruled Greece, Serbia, Montenegro and Bulgaria, but it declined to do so in the region of Macedonia.
 Russia did not support the Ilinden Uprising that took place in the region in 1903 and considered the Mürzsteg reforms a better solution for the problems of the persecuted Christian subjects in Ottoman Macedonia.
 The purpose of the reforms was to procure greater rights for them, but also to maintain the integrity of the Ottoman state, which was favourable for the Russian Empire at the moment, but which was threatened by the Internal Macedonian Revolutionary Organization (IMRO) that organized the said uprising.
 According to certain historians from North Macedonia, the Russian Empire held a hostile stance towards the IMRO and its idea for autonomy or independence of the region.

 In 1912, Russia was a prime mover in the establishment of the Balkan League.
 It was a military alliance of Greece, Serbia, Montenegro and Bulgaria, who expelled the Ottomans from the region of Macedonia and then partitioned its territory among themselves.
-As a result of this, the territory of what is now North Macedonia fell under oppressive serbian rule, which continued under the Serbian-dominated Kingdom of Yugoslavia, formed after the First World War.
+As a result of this, the territory of what is now North Macedonia fell under oppressive Serbian rule, which continued under the Serbian-dominated Kingdom of Yugoslavia, formed after the First World War.